-{long_gc, Time} If a garbage collection in the system takes at least Time wallclock milliseconds, a message {monitor, GcPid, long_gc, Info} is sent to MonitorPid.
+- {long_gc, Time} If a garbage collection in the system takes at least Time wallclock milliseconds, a message {monitor, GcPid, long_gc, Info} is sent to MonitorPid.
 GcPid is the pid that was garbage collected and Info is a list of two-element tuples describing the result of the garbage collection.
 One of the tuples is {timeout, GcTime} where GcTime is the actual time for the garbage collection in milliseconds.
-The other are the tuples tagged with heap_size, stack_size, mbuf_size and heap_block_size from the gc_start trace message (see erlang:trace/3 [page 148]).

-{large_heap, Size} If a garbage collection in the system results in the allocated size of a heap being at least Size words, a message {monitor, GcPid, large_heap, Info} is sent to MonitorPid.
+The other tuples are tagged with heap_size, heap_block_size, stack_size, mbuf_size, old_heap_size, and old_heap_block_size.
+These tuples are explained in the documentation of the gc_start [page 164] trace message (see erlang:trace/3 [page 161]).
+New tuples may be added, and the order of the tuples in the Info list may be changed at any time without prior notice. - {large_heap, Size} If a garbage collection in the system results in the allocated size of a heap being at least Size words, a message {monitor, GcPid, large_heap, Info} is sent to MonitorPid.
 GcPid and Info are the same as for long_gc above, except that the tuple tagged with timeout is not present.

-busy_port If a process in the system gets suspended because it sends to a busy port, a message {monitor, SusPid, busy_port, Port} is sent to MonitorPid.
+Note: As of erts version 5.6 the monitor message is sent if the sum of the sizes of all memory blocks allocated for all heap generations is equal to or larger than Size.
+Previously the monitor message was sent if the memory block allocated for the youngest generation was equal to or larger than Size. - busy_port If a process in the system gets suspended because it sends to a busy port, a message {monitor, SusPid, busy_port, Port} is sent to MonitorPid.
 SusPid is the pid that got suspended when sending to Port.